oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_tools_private_endpoint_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a DatabaseToolsPrivateEndpoint resource in Oracle Cloud Infrastructure
-- For *state=present*, creates a new DatabaseToolsPrivateEndpoint.
+- For *state=present*, creates a new Database Tools private endpoint.
 - This resource has the following action operations in the :ref:`oracle.oci.oci_database_tools_private_endpoint_actions <ansible_collections.oracle.oci.oci_database_tools_private_endpoint_actions_module>` module: change_compartment.